jsiegenthaler/homebridge-eosstb/README.md

 * **Master Channel List Refreshed Daily**: The master channel list is refreshed daily, ensuring it is always up to date.

-* **Ignores Non-Subscribed Channels**: Only the channels you subscribe to are shown in the Home app, saving you valuable slots in the limited Home app channel list.
+* **Ignores Non-Subscribed Channels**: Only the channels you subscribe to are shown in the Home app, saving you valuable slots in the Home app channel list.

 * **Optional Channel Numbers**: If you wish, you can display a channel number before the channel name.
 As this consumes some space on the Home app tile, it is off by default.